makersacademy/airport_challenge/README.md

 # Airport Challenge

-Implementation of an airport software.
+Implementation of an airport software that manages planes landing and taking-off process at an airport.

 ## Getting started